-Selections are lost as soon as a di erent region is selected.
+Selections are lost as soon as a different region is selected.
 Groups can be created which are labeled regions of the alignment.
-To create a group, rst select the region which is to comprise the group.
+To create a group, first select the region which is to comprise the group.
 Then click the right mouse button on the selection to bring up a context menu.
-Select Selection

-Group Edit name and description of current group9 then enter a name for the group in the dialogue box which appears.
+Select Selection \Rightarrow Group \Rightarrow Edit name and description of current group9 then enter a name for the group in the

-8It is also possible to hide everything but the selected region using the View Hide All but selected region menu entry.
+8It is also possible to hide everything but the selected region using the $View \Rightarrow Hide \Rightarrow All\ but\ selected\ region$ menu entry.

-9In earlier versions of Jalview, this entry was variously Group, Edit Group Name, or JGroupXXXXX (Where XXXXX was some serial number).
+9In earlier versions of Jalview, this entry was variously 'Group', 'Edit Group Name', or 'JGroupXXXXX' (Where XXXXX was some serial number).